 They have good moves but weak stats, needing ISO slots socketed to boost them.
 Example: Quicksilver gets lots of turns and counterattacks, but has an initially very low attack stat.
 Get a full set of Attack-boosting ISOs on him, however...

 The art in Chapter 5's mission briefing involves a David and Goliath face-off between Spider-Woman and Wrecker.
 Guess which part of Jessica Drew's physique is emphasized.

-Omega Sentinel, Sif, Spider-Woman and Enchantress get moments' emphasis on their behind by using certain actions.
+Omega Sentinel, Sif, Spider-Woman, Enchantress and especially Satana get moments' emphasis on their behind by using certain actions.